ci4rail/docs/docs/_includes/content/io4edge/canl2/detailed-description.md

 <!---
 Pass the following parameters in the include directive:
 - listenonly: "true" or "false"
-- connector: the connector description
+- connector: the connector description (optional)
 - link_to_static_busconfiguration
 - link_to_socketcan_qs
 --->